Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/index.md

 @@@

-In this page you will find articles that explore the Hydrosphere platform on a high level and explain you the main concepts of Hydrosphere.
+On this page you will find articles that explore the Hydrosphere platform at an advanced level and that explain you the main concepts of Hydrosphere.

 @@toc { depth=1 }